Joseph Serrant: Revolutionary Period

-Serrant was born in 1767 in Saint-Pierre, the son of Antoine Serrant, a planter, and Élisabeth, a woman of mixed European and black African background.
+Serrant was born in 1767 in Saint-Pierre, Martinique, the son of Antoine Serrant, a planter, and Élisabeth, a woman of mixed European and African heritage.
 He joined as a volunteer in the Bouillé regiment in 1782 and participated as a corporal in the campaign in Dominica in 1783.
 Released after five years, he settled as a shoemaker in Saint-Pierre.

 At the beginning of the revolution, Serrant resumed service in the National Guard and attended the Dominican Club, where he formed a bond with Louis Delgrès.
 The two men raised a petition regarding the status of free people of colour and were forced into exile in Dominica.
 They boarded the frigate La Félicité, commanded by Captain Lacrosse, which took them to Saint Lucia, where Delgrès was made a lieutenant and Serrant second lieutenant.
 The frigate next sailed to Pointe-à-Pitre, arriving on 9 December.
 Lacrosse announced the First French Republic and the implementation of human rights as well as the abolition of slavery.
 However, this proclamation would not lead to any effective measures.

 Serrant then joined the 109th line infantry regiment under the command of Donatien de Rochambeau and earned his captain's stripes.
 He was taken prisoner during the fighting in Martinique against the British on 15 February 1794 and sent to Plymouth.
 He was exchanged in May 1795 and assigned to the 106th battle infantry demi-brigade.
 Serrant was then sent to Pont-d'Ouilly with the mission of restoring peace by eradicating the Chouannerie.
 In August 1796, Serrant joined the 13th line infantry demi-brigade before being transferred to the Helvetia army within the 87th line demi-brigade.
 Under the orders of Colonel Armand Philippon, he participated in the campaigns of the Grisons and Valais, before joining Piedmont.
 He was wounded at Murazzano on 31 October 1799.
 Until 1804, Serrant fought in Switzerland and Northern Italy before being appointed commander of the garrison at Orbetello.